How to start a business in Sweden

 Tillväxtverket, the Swedish Agency for Economic and Regional Growth, has step-by-step information in its brochure "Starting a business in Sweden".

-The corporate tax rate in Sweden is low by international standards, and is set at 21.4 percent as from 1 January 2019, and is planned to be reduced to 20.6 percent from 2021.
+The corporate income tax in Sweden is low compared to many other countries.
+As of 2021, the corporate tax is 20.6 percent.
 The tax is based solely on a company's annual profit; no license tax or local corporate tax is payable.

 For more information about corporate tax in Sweden, please read Business Sweden's guide here.